brave/link-bubble/README.md

 2. Run `npm run translate <username> <password>` to pull down the translated xml files.
 3. Commit and push your change.

+Remember to uncomment `checkStrings` from `MainApplication` and call it in `onCreate` to make sure the pulled files don't cause crashes with format specifiers.

 ##ADB